Ad Vitam

 Story & Plot Summary: Ad Vitam

-Quick Plot Summary: Ad Vitam is a Thriller, Drama, Crime, Action film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2025, Ad Vitam is a Thriller, Drama, Crime, Action film directed by Rodolphe Lauga.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Guillaume Canet.

 Story Breakdown

 The plot weaves a complex web of mystery and suspense.
 When he and his pregnant wife are attacked in their home, a former elite agent becomes trapped in a deadly manhunt tied to his own painful past.
-Information is revealed strategically, keeping viewers engaged as they piece together clues alongside the protagonist.
+Information is revealed strategically, keeping viewers engaged as they piece together clues alongside Guillaume Canet.
 The narrative maintains momentum through well-timed revelations and unexpected turns.

 Narrative Structure